-When the last burnished Autumn leaves float effortlessly to the frosted ground sounding like cinnamon hot cocoa Christmas memories join anticipation heralding the arrival of my favorite time of the year – Christmas.
-A glorious season I observe with food, decorating, celebrations, and most important family and friends.
-Time for our family members to return home, coming together once again, making new holiday memories while remembering our past Christmases including our cherished holiday traditions.
+When the last burnished Autumn leaves float effortlessly to the frosted ground sounding like cinnamon hot cocoa, Christmas memories join anticipation heralding the arrival of my favorite time of the year – Christmas.
+A glorious season I observe with food, decorating, celebrations, and, most important, family and friends.
+Time for our family members to return home, come together once again, and make new holiday memories while remembering our past Christmases, including our cherished holiday traditions.

-As I became older I actively participated in our family traditions going with my Dad to purchase our tree, I decorated not only our tree but throughout our home, helping my mother bake copious amounts of cookies for our guests to enjoy during Christmas visits.
-My mother, an accomplished cook, and baker gave me the important responsibility of making Pizzelles with my grandmother’s cast iron pizzelle mold.
+As I became older, I actively participated in our family traditions, going with my Dad to purchase our tree; I decorated our tree throughout our home, helping my mother bake copious amounts of cookies for our guests to enjoy during Christmas visits.
+My mother, an accomplished cook, and baker, gave me the important responsibility of making Pizzelles with my grandmother’s cast iron pizzelle mold.
 First, she made the dough from my grandmother’s special recipe passed down through generations.
-Next, my important two-fold role was putting just the right amount of dough on the hot pizzelle mold then standing over the stove burner making sure that I turned the mold over at just the right second to insure that each pizzelle were perfectly thin and crisp to Mother’s exact specifications.
+Next, my important two-fold role was putting just the right amount of dough on the hot pizzelle mold and then standing over the stove burner, making sure that I turned the mold over at just the right second to ensure that each pizzella was perfectly thin and crisp to Mother’s exact specifications.

 All my cherished Christmas memories return to me each December as I await the return home of my grown family to share in our holiday festivities.
 I to deck the halls just as I learned from my Mother.
 Christmas starts for me the day after Thanksgiving, not with shopping on Black Friday, but with decorating.
-When our children were young their Christmas gifts to me were festive Lenox Christmas china for holiday entertaining.
+When our children were young, their Christmas gifts to me were festive Lenox Christmas china for holiday entertaining.
 Every year my decorating starts with displaying my Christmas china in the dining room china cabinet.
-Like crisp New England mornings with a dusting of snow seeing Christmas china in the cabinet signals to our family, the Christmas holiday season has begun.
-Now I decorate throughout our home with abandonment while memories of Christmases past live again flowing back to me as I lovingly unwrap so many special decorations including the beautiful nativity figurines that my mother made for me and my husband for our first Christmas.
-Once each room is thoroughly dressed in Christmas finery I can turn my full attention to baking Christmas cookies.
-Yes, I still make Pizzelles with my grandmother’s monogrammed mold, part of her trousseaux, using my family’s special recipe, perfectly thin and crisp as my mother taught me so long ago.
-My baking takes, according to my family, mythical proportions with the rumor circulating through our family that I actually bake thousands of cookies!
-Never having counted my cookies I only know that tin after tin magically appears lining the shelves of my pantry where pounds of flour, sugar, chocolate, nuts, and preserves formerly resided.
+Like crisp New England mornings with a dusting of snow, seeing Christmas china in the cabinet signals to our family the Christmas holiday season has begun.
+Now I decorate throughout our home with abandonment while memories of Christmases past live again, flowing back to me as I lovingly unwrap so many special decorations, including the beautiful nativity figurines that my mother made us for our first Christmas.
+Once each room is thoroughly dressed in Christmas finery, I can focus on baking Christmas cookies.
+I still make Pizzelles with my grandmother’s monogrammed mold, part of her trousseaux, using my family’s special recipe, perfectly thin and crisp as my mother taught me so long ago.
+According to my family, my baking takes mythical proportions, with the rumor circulating through our family that I actually bake thousands of cookies!
+Never having counted my cookies, I only know that tin after tin magically appears lining the shelves of my pantry where pounds of flour, sugar, chocolate, nuts, and preserves formerly resided.
 Each year my cookie assortment contains old favorites as well as new recipes that I can’t resist adding to my cookie collection.
-Trays of cookies greet guests as they visit with the remaindering cookies packed in holiday tins for family and friends near and far.
+Trays of cookies greet guests as they visit, with the remaining cookies packed in holiday tins for family and friends near and far.